Options to Consider in Living Room/Dining Room/Rec Room:

 * Toss TV antenna in box up in attic before drywall goes up.

-* Build a box around the scuttle hole to keep blown insulation from falling down when the hole is opened.
+* Build a box around the scuttle hole to keep blown insulation from

 * Run cable up to attic for antenna